South Para Dam: Overview

+SA Water completed a review of the dam's safety 1998 and it recommended increasing the dam wall by approximately 2.3 m, raising the spillway crest, and additional safety works.
+The works were estimated to cost AUD8.22 million; and were due to commence in 2012.

+Recreation

-The Reservoir is surrounded by nature reserve and has been a focus for two major revegetation projects, the first in the late 1950s when over 5000 trees and shrubs were planted, and the second as part of the South Australian Government's "Million Trees" initiative.
+The reservoir is surrounded by nature reserve and has been a focus for two major revegetation projects, the first in the late 1950s when over 5000 trees and shrubs were planted, and the second as part of the South Australian Government's "Million Trees" initiative.

-In 1979 the mutilated body of 17-year-old Alan Barnes was found after being dumped in the South Para Reservoir.
-His murder, one of the five cases known as The Family Murders remains unsolved.
+On 24 June 1979, the mutilated body of 16-year-old male was found after being dumped in the South Para Reservoir.
+His murder is one of the five cases known as The Family Murders.
+A pathology report revealed his death was due to blood loss, while toxicology reports showed the presence of alcohol and sedatives.